 Not vastly overloaded with tourists, Cordoba manages to maintain its local character very successfully.
 It's a city in its own right and doesn't show any signs of dependency.

-Some really worth visiting museums of contemporary and colonial style
+Some really worth visiting museums of contemporary and colonial style can keep you busy for a whole day. |

 With no doubt, what makes this city set itself apart from the rest of the country is its enormous student population.
 Cordoba is the educational capital of Argentina with around 10 Universities of all possible disciplines.
 This directly translates to a very lively and vibrant nightlife for every taste.